 Sample Activities: Traditional strength training; 200- to 400-meter sprinting; 50-meter freestyle swimming

-How to Train It: Medium-intensity strength training, interval training, running stadium stairs or hills, shaking battling ropes, jump-rope sprints, kettlebell workouts; swimming repeats
+How to Train It: Medium-intensity strength training, interval training, running stadium stairs or hills, shaking battling ropes, jump-rope sprints, kettlebell workouts; swimming repeats.
+(Try our hill-run or HIIT jump-rope workouts to train this system.)

 - Two to four sets